marcelpatrick/3rdPersonV2/README.md

 	AShooterAIController* ShooterAIController;
 ```

-- Since we call GameHasEnded() from within a actor controller, we have to know which specific controller won.
-If the player, the player controller has to call GameHasEnded() - win condition.
+- Since we call GameHasEnded() from within an actor controller, we have to know which specific controller won.
+If it was the player, the player controller has to call GameHasEnded() - win condition.
 If the AI, the AI controller has to call GameHasEnded() - lose condition.

 KillEmAllGameMode.cpp
 ```cpp